IMPACT Grant Program

 • Projects/programs that test new PA-led models of care and integrate education into clinical visits

-• Demonstration of PA leadership and involvement
+• Promotion of PA profession and visibility

 Please note that grant funds may not be used to pay salaries/stipends or to reimburse organizations for salaries.
 Grant funding will not be provided to cover any indirect/administrative costs.